Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: -Pareto-optimal Strategy Profiles

-We are now ready to combine the structures mentioned above to analyze permutation manipulations.
+To develop our algorithm, we extensively use two structures, rotations and modified suitor graphs, introduced in Section~\ref{subsec:rotation} and~\ref{subsec:suitor}, respectively.
+We further develop several new structures such as maximal rotations and principle sets to derive connections between the modified suitor graphs and permutation manipulations.

 Notice that eliminating more rotations results in weakly better matchings for all women.
 Thus, the manipulators' objective is to eliminate as many rotations as possible by permuting their preference lists.
-Since there is no direct rotation elimination in the Gale-Shapley algorithm, we try to figure out what kind of rotations can be eliminated, i.e., after eliminating these rotations, the corresponding matching is in $S_A$.
+Since there is no direct rotation elimination in the Gale-Shapley algorithm, we try to figure out what kind of rotations can be eliminated, i.e., after eliminating these rotations, the corresponding matching is in $S_L$.

-We first analyze the structure of the set of rotations.
+We first analyze the structure of the sets of rotations.
 Rotations are not always exposed in a reduced table.
 Some rotations become exposed only after other rotations are eliminated.
-Thus, we define the {\em precedence relation} between rotations and based on that, we introduce two concepts, {\em closed set} and {\em maximal rotations}.
+Thus, we define the {\em precedence relation} between rotations and based on that, we incorporate notions from \cite{irving1986complexity} (closed set, maximal rotations), and introduce the concept {\em principle sets} to analyze the problem.

+The high-level idea behind our algorithm is that, with our theoretical analysis, we can reduce the search space from the set of all closed sets to the set of all principle sets, which enables our algorithm to run in polynomial time.

 \begin{definition}[Precedence] A rotation $R_1=(\mathcal{M}_1, \mathcal{W}_1, \mathcal{W}_1^r)$ is said to explicitly precede another $R_2=(\mathcal{M}_2, \mathcal{W}_2, \mathcal{W}_2^r)$ if $R_1$ and $R_2$ share a common man $m$ such that $R_1$ moves $m$ from some woman to $w$ and $R_2$ moves $m$ from $w$ to some other woman.
 Let the relation precede be the transitive closure of the explicit precedence relation, denoted by $\prec$.
 Also, $R_1 \sim R_2$ if neither $R_1 \prec R_2$ nor $R_2 \prec R_1$. \end{definition}